What Is Work Order Management Software?

 Why Is Mobile App Integration Important for Work Order Management Software?

 There are times when managers and in-house technicians need to remotely dispatch, manage, and track work orders.
-This is why it is important for a work order management software to have a mobile app integration.
+This is why a work order management software needs to have a mobile app integration.
 It also helps the organization to send work orders to third-party contractors and service providers and receive prompt responses.
 Additionally, mobile apps make it easier for field technicians to check in and out, contact their managers, and update their work orders in real-time.

 What Is a Work Request?

 A work request is a document that describes the type of maintenance work needed at a facility.
 It is usually issued by an individual or another department to the maintenance department and, when approved, a work order is created and scheduled for completion.

 What Is a Work Order?
 What Is the Purpose of a Work Order?